yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 #### Roles
 ---
-The first is to set up the Role's for your specific vault.
-The vaults use a [Role](INSER LINK) based system for access control to the permissioned functions.
+The first is to set up the Roles for your specific vault.
+The vaults use a role-based system for access control to the permissioned functions.
 The roles are a [Vyper Enumerator](https://docs.vyperlang.org/en/stable/types.html#enums) pattern which is based on Pythons.

 Each permissioned function in the Vaults has its own "role" that can call that specific function.
-For example in order to call `add_strategy(new_strategy: address)` the address must have the `ADD_STRATEGY_MANAGER` role.
+For example, to call `add_strategy(new_strategy: address)` the address must have the `ADD_STRATEGY_MANAGER` role.
 Roles can be held by any number of addresses as well as by no address.
 There is also the option to "open" any role, meaning that the function becomes permissionless.
 (This is not recommended for most permissioned function and should be done with care.)

-The same address can hold every role, each role can be help by a different address or any combination desired.
+The same address can hold every role, each role can be helped by a different address or any combination desired.

-To give an account a specific role simply call `vault.set_role(account, role)` where 'role' is the int representing all the roles you would like the 'account' to hold.
+To give an account a specific role can simply call `vault.set_role(account, role)` where 'role' is the int representing all the roles you would like the 'account' to hold.
 A full explanation of [python enumerators](https://docs.python.org/3/howto/enum.html) is beyond the scope of this doc, but the corresponding int to each role can be viewed [here](https://github.com/yearn/yearn-vaults-v3/blob/master/tests/utils/constants.py#L12)

 Example: